Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

 **[Do you need a residence permit? ➞](/guides/residence-permit)**

-If you [apply for the German freelance visa](/guides/how-to-get-a-german-freelance-visa), you must register your business *before* you apply for it.
+If you [apply for the German freelance visa](/guides/how-to-get-a-german-freelance-visa), you can register your business after you apply for the visa.
+When you [renew your freelance visa](/guides/renew-german-freelance-visa), your business should already be registered.

 ### Are you a Freiberufler or a Gewerbe?